Increase onboarding quality with metrics & KPIs

 NPS = Promoters (in percent of all respondents) - Detractors (in percent of all respondents)

-If you determine on the basis of your key figures that there is a need for optimization, it is important to find out where the causes lie.
-Once it is clear what is causing the poor values, you can define improvement targets together with your team.
+If you determine from your key figures that there is a need for optimization, you need to find out where the causes lie.
+Once it is clear what is causing the poor values, you can define targets for improvement together with your team.

-Based on the goals, concrete measures are then developed to achieve these goals.
-A time frame should always be defined for achieving the goals.
-This period should not be too long.
+Based on the objectives, specific measures are then developed to achieve these objectives.
+A time frame should always be set for achieving the objectives.
+This should not be too long.
 Quarterly or half-yearly targets are usually suitable.